You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 If you want some support, or to know whether there are other groups in your neighbourhood, have a look at the Urban Chickens website - it's a detailed source of accurate information and advice, which not all websites out there are.

-Should you have trouble in finding the resources you need, get in touch and Claudia Chicken and I will try to help you out.
+Should you have trouble in finding the resources you need, please feel free to get in touch and I will try to help you out.

 Since you're hopefully clearer about the legalities of keeping back yard chickens in your area, now you need to work out whether they're a good idea for you and your family.
 Or, if the decision's made, you might like to join in my series about hatching your own chickens!